Classroom Project Resource Guide

 Shared materials

 PI can share materials like data, scripts, and rmd files stored in /fs/ess/project_ID/course_ID/materials with students.
 When a student launch a Rstduio session, the directory will be copied to the student's workspace $HOME/osc_classes/courseID (destination).
 Please inform us if you want to use a source directory other than /fs/ess/project_ID/course_ID/materials.
 The student will see the directory materials on the landing page.
 PI can add files to the material source directory.
-New files will be copied to the destination every time when a new Rstudio session starts.
+New files will be copied to the destination every time using rsync when a new Rstudio session starts.
 But If PI modifies existing files, the changes won't be copied as the files were copied before.
 Therefore we recommend renaming the file after the update so that it will be copied.

 There are several different ways to copy materials manually from a directory to students' workspace.
-T

-cp -r /fs/ess/PZS0687/OSCWORKSHOP/materials $HOME/osc_classes/course_ID
+cp -r /fs/ess/PZS1117/OSCWORKSHOP/materials $HOME/osc_classes/course_ID

 Please note that $HOME/osc_classes/course_ID will be created only after launching Rstudio instance at least once.